Reneé Rapp: Personal life

 Rapp came out as a lesbian in 2024.
 She had previously identified herself as bisexual in a 2022 interview.
-She has been diagnosed with attention deficit hyperactivity disorder (ADHD).
+She has been diagnosed with attention deficit hyperactivity disorder (ADHD) and a mood disorder.
 She has been outspoken about her struggles with an eating disorder and her mental health.

 From 2019 to 2021, Rapp was in a relationship with fellow Broadway actor Antonio Cipriano.
 Rapp was in a relationship with TikTok personality Alissa Carrington from January to October 2023.
 In March 2024, Rapp and British musician Towa Bird made their public debut as a couple on the red carpet at the Vanity Fair Oscar party.